Ademola Lookman: Everton sign Charlton forward for £11m

 The 19-year-old joins on a four-and-a-half-year deal until June 2021.

-The England Under-20 international has scored seven goals in 25 games in all competitions for League One Charlton this season.
+The England Under-20 international, who has scored seven goals in 25 games this season, becomes the most expensive signing from League One.

 Lookman said: "It feels great to be an Everton player.
 As soon as I heard about Everton's interest I knew this would be the right place for me."